 - Meals and Fluids (pre-packaged and lots of water/Gatorade)

 - Organize Medicine

 - Bring the Ice Chest in the House

 - Find Someone to Walk the Dog

 - Place Chairs in Strategic Areas of the House

-- Ask Neighbors to Pick Up Mail and Newspapers
+- Ask Neighbors to Pick Up Mail and Newspapers and put garbage out

 - Decide What Bed to Sleep on (Guestroom?)

 There’s much more to remember before you visit the hospital but this is a good place to start.
 Feel free to use this as a checklist.
 The first few days will be tough, but hang in there and after a week you should be moving a bit.

 I hope this article answered some questions on how to prepare your house for knee replacement surgery.
 If you’re on your own there will be much more planning but don’t panic, there is a pain-free life after TKR.
 Visit our blog for more information on knee replacement recovery and my personal experience before, during, and after the procedure.
 Thanks for reading!